 Even though falling is a natural part of life, it can be fatal for a person over the age of 65 years.
 Falls have become the leading cause of nonfatal/fatal injuries for senior adults in the U.S.

-The U.S. Centers for Disease Control and Prevention states that one in four Americans over 65 years of age falls each year.
-The same source reveals that every 11 seconds, a senior adult is being treated in the emergency room and every 19 minutes, a senior adult dies from a fall.
+The U.S. Centers for Disease Control and Prevention states that one in four Americans over 65 falls annually.
+The same source reveals that every 11 seconds, a senior adult is being treated in the emergency room, and every 19 minutes, a senior adult dies from a fall.
 The financial toll for senior adult falls is supposed to reach $67.7 billion by the end of 2020.

 You shouldn’t let your loving parent or a senior family member become a statistic.
-Instead, be aware of the home hazards and health concerns of senior adults to lower the risk of their falling.
+Instead, be aware of senior adults’ home hazards and health concerns to lower the risk of falling.